 Don’t Leave Your Dog Outside Unsupervised

 Speaking of fencing, you should invest in one that’s solid, at least 6-feet tall, and buried in the ground at least 18 inches, since coyotes are amazing diggers.
 At the top, you need to put something that will stop even the most athletic coyote.
-This could be barbed wire or a tube of PVC pipe (its slick, round shape makes it almost impossible for a coyote to grip).
+This could be barbed wire or a tube of PVC pipe (whose slick, round shape is almost impossible for a coyote to grip).

-Light up Your Yard at Night
+Light Up Your Yard at Night

-Pick up Poop
+Pick Up Poop and Trash

 Your dog’s feces can attract coyotes to your property.
 Cleaning up poop on your property can lower the risk of attracting a coyote.
 You can use a pooper scooper or poop bags.
 Coyotes will also eat fallen fruit, so picking up any windfalls is a good idea.
 It’s a good idea to avoid leaving trash outside in bags.
 You may want to invest in a secure garbage can with a lock.

 Training Your Dog in Case of Coyote Attacks

 When faced with a wild animal, even the best-trained dog will struggle not to react.
 Managing your dog appropriately and working to prevent coyote attacks are the best ways to keep your dog safe.
 If you believe you might come across a coyote while out for a walk, keep your dog on a leash.